 Expressly engaging the imagination is a powerful opening technique.
 Activate the mind’s eye of the reader by using words like “imagine,” “picture this,” “do you remember when,” etc.

 This technique also helps ensure you only write to one person.
-Your reader should feel that you’re having an intimate conversation with them, not talking to a crowd.
+When you want to guide someone to keep reading, they should feel that you’re having an intimate conversation with them, not talking to a crowd.

 4. Use an analogy, a metaphor, or a simile

 As you continue to study how to write a blog post introduction, you’ll find this is a great way to capture a reader’s attention.